๐Ÿ๏ธ 10 Epic Days in Thailand: An Active & Unique Itinerary

 Fly out of Chiang Mai’s airport to go home or to your next destination!

-Chiang Mai has several places to stay for visitors.
-Nimman, Riverside, and Thapae are popular neighborhoods.
+Chiang Mai has several places to stay for visitors:

 If this is your first time visiting Chiang Mai, consider staying inside the Old City’s walls.
 You’ll be at the center of all the action and within walking distance of many temples, restaurants, and massage places.